 - My husband is so lazy I want a divorce

 Other wives even think there is a remedy for what they call lazy husband syndrome.
 In fact, from my research, I have come to the conclusion that in 2 out of 10 marriage counseling sessions, women complain that their hubby is lazy and inconsiderate and so they want a divorce.

-The man just doesn’t want to do anything – okay, yes he is super lazy that’s undeniable, but has it reached the point where you can divorce him without having to regret about that decision later?
+The man just doesn’t want to do anything.
+Now, let us face the facts, he is super lazy and that’s undeniable, but has it reached the point where you can divorce him without having to regret about that decision later?
 Read on and let us get the bigger picture to help you settle this issue.

 Signs of a Lazy husband